 On The Table CLT is a day for Mecklenburg County residents to come together and talk about ways to make our community more connected, dynamic, and opportunity-rich.

-On Wednesday October 25, 2017, more than 5,000 people gathered as small groups in homes, parks, businesses, libraries, and restaurants to interact and exchange ideas.
+For the last two years, more than 6,000 people gathered as small groups in homes, parks, businesses, libraries, and restaurants to interact and exchange ideas.

 What it looked like